1988 United States presidential election: Greek issue

 Dukakis constantly used his Greek roots in his speeches, and Greek Americans fundraised more than 3 million dollars for his campaign.
 The Washington Post named Dukakis' ethnicity "the great unspoken issue in this election" with his ethnicity not playing well with WASP communities.

 Jennifer Fitzgerald and Donna Brazile firing

 During the course of the campaign, Dukakis fired his deputy field director Donna Brazile after she spread unsubstantiated rumors that Bush had had an affair with his assistant Jennifer Fitzgerald.
 Bush and Fitzgerald's relationship was briefly rehashed in the 1992 campaign.

+Bush assassination threat

+On September 27, 1988, 21-year-old David A. Russell of Owensboro, Kentucky, attended a nearby campaign rally armed with a .45 caliber pistol.
+As Bush shook hands with supporters, Russell took photographs of him roughly 50 yards away.
+Two days later, he wrote a letter to the White House, demanding that Bush drop out of the race, and attached a photo he had taken at the rally.
+He threatened to assassinate Bush if he refused.
+The letter was traced back to Russell, and he was arrested and charged.
+In 1989, he was convicted and sentenced to 22 months in prison, three years of probation, and to pay a $5,000 fine.

 Presidential debates

 There were two presidential debates and one vice-presidential debate.
 Voters were split as to who won the first presidential debate.
 Bush improved in the second debate.
 Before the second debate, Dukakis had been suffering from the flu and spent much of the day in bed.
 His performance was generally seen as poor and played to his reputation of being intellectually cold.
 Reporter Bernard Shaw opened the debate by asking Dukakis whether he would support the death penalty if Kitty Dukakis were raped and murdered; Dukakis said "no" and discussed the statistical ineffectiveness of capital punishment.
 Some commentators thought the question itself was unfair, in that it injected an overly emotional element into the discussion of a policy issue, but many observers felt Dukakis's answer lacked the normal emotions one would expect of a person talking about a loved one's rape and murder.
 Tom Brokaw of NBC reported on his October 14 newscast, "The consensus tonight is that Vice President George Bush won last night's debate and made it all the harder for Governor Michael Dukakis to catch and pass him in the 25 days remaining.
 In all of the Friday morning quarterbacking, there was common agreement that Dukakis failed to seize the debate and make it his night."